 Tsi148 has seven VMEbus Interrupt Acknowledge registers which generate an IACK cycle on the VMEbus when they are read.
-There is one IACK register for each of the VMEbus IRQ[7:1] signals.
-These features can be programmed in the VMEbus Interrupt Control registers (see Section 10.4.69 on page 308).
+There is one IACK register for each of the VMEbus IRQ[7:1] signals (see "VMEbus IACK (1-7) Registers" on page 247).